What Tactics Do Insurance Companies Use to Minimize Settlements?

 Hurt?
 Insurance companies are NOT on your side.
-Here’s what they’ll do to try and minimize or eliminate your injury compensation entirely.
+Here’s what they’ll do to try and minimize or eliminate your accident injury compensation.

 Don’t ever believe an insurance company is on your side.
 Their employees get paid more money when they pay less to you in personal injury claims.
 They make more compensation when they minimize your payout.
 If they pay too much to too many people, they get fired.
 It’s that simple.